Actalis-CA/CP-CPS/CPS/temp/SMIME_CP_CPS.md

 The CA shall retain audit logs for at least 10 years.

 ### 5.4.4	Protection of audit log
-Audit logs are periodically stored on a remote long-term archival system based on WORM-type (Write-Once, Read Many) or equivalent tech¬nology.
+Audit logs are periodically stored on a remote long-term archival system based on WORM-type (Write-Once, Read Many) or equivalent technology.
 The “live” copy of the audit log is protected from tampering by multiple security measures.

 ### 5.4.5	Audit log backup procedures
 The storage where the audit log is archived (see section 5.4.4) is replicated on two data centers hosted in separate facilities.